'Like a bomb went off': Irma survivors describe horror in Caribbean

 "It's complete devastation.
 There's no power or water.
-Basically almost everything got demolished and devastated," Shelby Alfred, a nurse in Cruz Bay, on the island of St. John in the U.S. Virgin Islands, told NBC News on Tuesday.
+Basically almost everything got demolished," Shelby Alfred, a nurse in Cruz Bay, on the island of St. John in the U.S. Virgin Islands, told NBC News on Tuesday.
 "Everything is pretty much gone."

 Alfred, 27, said the Red Cross was sheltering homeless survivors at a school where the roof partly collapsed.

-Note: CORRECTION (Sept.
-13, 2017, 9:00 a.m.): An earlier version of this article incorrectly described Belize.
-It is a coastal country in Central America, not an island.